JLin37/RedditStormProject.github.io/README.md

 # What can I do with Storm? - Storm Application

-Implement Marketing tool is a Storm application that creates a real-time notification system that informs subscribed companies of new discussions about them.
+We chose to implement a marketing tool using Storm, that creates a real-time notification system which informs subscribed companies of new discussions about them.

 An overview of our topology is shown below:
 ```python